We look at the very latest thinking and techniques for contact centre forecasting.

 One of the advantages of this method is that once you have got your head around the method, it is easy to model it, and can even be forecast in an Excel spreadsheet.

-We have developed a free Monthly Spreadsheet Template, that you can use.
+We have developed a call centre forecasting tool, a free Monthly Spreadsheet Template, that you can use.

 The big danger is tit is very easy to “over-fit” the data, so that if there are any anomalies in the historical volumes, such as outages or peaks in demand, these can result in very odd-looking forecasts.